 Nothing beats waking up to the sound of the ocean, an amazing view, then a delicious breakfast to start your day.

-That is exactly how we started our day then had a much better bus ride to Sugar Loaf.
-Sugar loaf is a mountain in Rio that offers amazing 360 degree views of the city and beaches.
-We were lucky to beat the crowd and walked right in to the tram station.
 You have to take theses Italian trams up to the first peak that has nice views then a second tram up to Sugar Loaf that had spectacular views! {copacabana}

 {downtown Rio}